-The low crime risks for both the Site PMA and Meriwether County should continue to positively enhance marketability of the subject site, as evidenced by the subject project's 100.0% occupancy and wait list.
+The low crime risks for both the Site PMA and Meriwether County should continue to positively enhance marketability of the subject site, as evidenced by the subject project's 95.5% occupancy.
 The fact that nearly all existing rentals identified and surveyed within the Site PMA are maintaining high occupancy rates further provides evidence that the relatively low crime rates have had a positive impact on the marketability of existing projects.
 Overall, we do not believe crime will be an issue in the continued marketability of the subject site.

 A map illustrating crime risk is on the following page.
-A map musuating crime risk is on the following page.